kissarat/morozov/README.md

 # Public Morozov
-Public Morozov is simple REST API backend for frontenders
+Public Morozov is simple MongoDB REST API for frontenders who have no backend
 ## Usage
 #### Find Objects
 ```HTTP